 Melbourne is the centre of one of the most engaged and energetic bookselling communities in Australia.
 With a range of bookshops from hole-in-the-wall laneway bookshops to some of the largest bookshops in Australia, it includes independent, specialist and antiquarian booksellers as well as flagship shops for some of Australia’s leading national book retailers.
 Victoria is also blessed with some of the best regional bookshops in the country.

-The Australian Booksellers Association (ABA) the peak body for Australian bookshops is based in Melbourne and runs Love Your Bookshop Day while the City of Melbourne provides an online overview of the city-based bookshops.
+The Australian Booksellers Association (ABA) the peak body for Australian bookshops is based in Melbourne and runs Love Your Bookshop Day.
 Also available from the Melbourne Visitor Centre and The Wheeler Centre reception are our City of Literature Walking Maps.
 These provide an overview of bookshop locations in the CBD and inner suburbs and are very popular with tourists and local book-lovers alike!
 It even has its very own hashtag, #litmapofmelbourne.

 For the comprehensive list of bookshops visit the Australian Booksellers Association website.